ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

         %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
         ```

-     Also, try play around with the `degauss` value and see how the occupations
+     Also, try to play around with the `degauss` value and see how the occupations
      change.
 Does it match your expectations?

 ------------------------------------------------------------------------------